fastforwardlabs/question_answering/README.md

 └── train.py
 ```

-Intended for training and evaluating QA Models, detailed usage for these scripts and the `qa` module are contained in the `README.md` in this directory.
+Intended for training and evaluating QA Models, detailed usage for these scripts and the `qa` module are contained in the [`README.md`](https://github.com/fastforwardlabs/question_answering/tree/master/scripts) that accompanies the `scripts` directory.

 ### `cml`
 These scripts serve as launch instructions to facilitate the automated project setup on CML.
 Each script is triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found in the project's root directory.